Migration from Office 365 to Zoho Mail

 - Enter the Admin Email Address and the Admin Password of the source Office 365 domain from which you are migrating.

 - In the Exclude Folder List option, add the list of folders that you want to skip during migration.
 Enter the names of the folders within double quotes ("Folder1"), in which case only that folder will be excluded.
-If you want all subfolders under a parent folder to be migrated enter the folder name followed by /* within double quotes ("Folder1/*").
+If you want all subfolders under a parent folder to be excluded, enter the folder name followed by /* within double quotes ("Folder1/*").
 For detailed information on the convention, refer here.

 - Click Add Migration to save the server details.